SitePen/dstore/docs/Collection.md

 This also sorts the collection, but can be called to define multiple sort orders by priority.
 Each argument is an object with a `property` property and an optional `descending` property (defaults to ascending, if not set), to define the order.
 For example: `collection.sort([{property:'lastName'}, {property: 'firstName'}])` would result in a new collection sorted by lastName, with firstName used to sort identical lastName values.

-#### `range(start, [end])`
+#### `map(callback, thisObject)`

-Retrieves a range of objects from the collection, returning a new collection with the objects indicated by the range.
+Maps the query results.
+Note that this may executed asynchronously.
+The callback may be called after this function returns.
+This will return a new collection for the mapped results.

 #### `forEach(callback, thisObject)`

 Iterates over the query results.
 Note that this may executed asynchronously.
 The callback may be called after this function returns.
 If this is executed asynchronously, a promise will be returned to indicate the completion.

-#### `map(callback, thisObject)`
+#### `fetch()`

-Maps the query results.
-Note that this may executed asynchronously.
-The callback may be called after this function returns.
-This will return a new array (or a promise for an array) for the mapped results.
+Normally collections may defer the execution (like making an HTTP request) required to retrieve the results until they are actually accessed.
+Calling `fetch()` will force the data to be retrieved, returning an array, or a promise to an array.

+#### `fetchRange({start: start, end: end})`

+This fetches a range of objects from the collection, returning an array, or a promise to an array.
+The returned (and resolved) array should have a `totalLength` property indicating the total number of objects available in the collection.

 #### `on(type, listener)`